Gmelius is an official Google Partner.

 Gmelius requests access to the following Google information so that our features can work:

 Read, send, delete, and manage your email

-Gmelius requests these permissions so we can provide you with features like open, click, and reply tracking, send later, and snooze/follow-up.
+Gmelius requests these permissions so we can provide you with features like open, click, and reply tracking, shared labels, campaigns.

 Manage your basic mail settings

-Gmelius needs access to your mail settings so we can replicate your existing preferences, including undo send, email aliases, and email signatures.
+Gmelius needs access to your mail settings so we can replicate your existing preferences, including email aliases and email signatures.

 Manage your calendars